 - The reason why David skips mathematics lessons is that he doesn’t love the subject.

 - The reason why Nicolas prefers to watch football matches is that he doesn’t like to watch basketball.

 - Weddings, which are hosted in secluded areas, are very jovial.

 Note that all the adjective clauses in the above examples begin with a relative pronoun.
 This links them to the nouns being modified, which comes at the start followed by a relative pronoun in the sentence.

 Each of the adjective clauses in the above examples has a subject and a verb, and the two work together to modify the original noun.
 For instance, the clause which many people love has the subject “people” and the verb “love,” yet it is not a complete sentence by itself.
 Instead, its primary function is to give more information about the noun “dancing.”

 There are some cases where the relative pronoun acts as a subject of the clause.
 In the adjective clause who are true patriots, “who” is the relative pronoun and at the same time functions as the subject that is patriots.

 Types of Adjective Clauses

 Essential Adjective Clauses

-Essential adjective clauses are clauses that contain information that when removed the sentence ceases to hold the same meaning.
+Essential adjective clauses, or restrictive clauses, are clauses that contain information that when removed the sentence ceases to hold the same meaning.
 An example of this might be: